 When an employee complains that their rights to wages or overtime pay are being violated, the employer should address the concern promptly and appropriately, irrespective of whether the employee has complained orally or in writing.
 Employers can better prepare supervisors and managers for dealing with complaints through training, preparation, and documentation, including:

 - Training supervisors and managers to recognize when an employee may be “blowing off steam” as opposed to expressing a FLSA concern that should be handled in a more formal manner.

 - Updating the employee handbook to ensure that it has a specific procedure in place that an employee can follow if he or she feels that their rights to wages or overtime pay are being violated.

 - Documenting meetings with employees.
-If possible, the supervisor/manager and a human resources representative should all be present.
+If possible, the supervisor/manager and a human resources representative should both be present.
 If further investigation is warranted, take the obligation seriously and document all actions that are taken.
-When in doubt, consult with outside counsel or engage outside counsel to investigate.
+When in doubt, consult with an attorney or engage outside counsel to investigate.

 - A description of the incident;

 - The time of incident, location, and individuals present;